tokenika/tokenika.github.io/web/web.md

 #### 4. Web Assembly

 Web Assembly is an emerging industry standard backed by Microsoft, Google, and Apple.
 The goal of this standard is to make it possible to run untrusted high-performance code in your browser.
 [Web Assembly is a game changer](https://medium.com/mozilla-tech/why-webassembly-is-a-game-changer-for-the-web-and-a-source-of-pride-for-mozilla-and-firefox-dda80e4c43cb), it will enable high performance web applications such as video and image editing and games.
-More details are avialable [here](https://steemit.com/eos/@dantheman/web-assembly-on-eos-50-000-transfers-per-second).
+More details are available [here](https://steemit.com/eos/@dantheman/web-assembly-on-eos-50-000-transfers-per-second).

 #### 5. Brak opłat transakcyjnych (z punktu widzenia użytkownika końcowego)